vectorgrp/sil-kit/docs/usage/utilities.rst

       -  .. code-block:: powershell

             # Start SystemController and wait for Participant1 and Participant2:
-            IbSystemController Participant1 Participant2
+            SilKitSystemController Participant1 Participant2
    *  -  Notes
-      -  * The distribution package contains the IbSystemController in the ``Integrationbus/bin/`` directory.
+      -  * The distribution package contains the SilKitSystemController in the ``Integrationbus/bin/`` directory.

 .. _sec:util-system-controller-interactive:

-IbSystemControllerInteractive
+SilKitSystemControllerInteractive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. list-table::